Rushi11111/SparkMetricsAndQueryOptimisation/README.md

 <b>NOTE</b> : Spark don't have a option of directly pushing metirc's data to InfluxDB.

 Now to push data with proper tags and measurements in InfluxDB we will have to use templates and do some configuration in InfluxDB's config file.
-Learn more about templates here : <a>https://docs.influxdata.com/influxdb/v1.8/supported_protocols/graphite/#:~:text=tags%20and%20measurements.-,Templates,-Templates%20allow%20matching</a>.
+Learn more about templates <a href="https://docs.influxdata.com/influxdb/v1.8/supported_protocols/graphite/#:~:text=tags%20and%20measurements.-,Templates,-Templates%20allow%20matching">here</a>.

 Following is part that I have changed from default configs of InfluxDB: